ls1911/GenAIPot/README.md

 Session Management: Sessions can be established, maintained, and terminated.
 Messages can be marked for deletion during a session.
 Typical commands in POP3 include:

-USER: Specify the username for authentication.
+- USER: Specify the username for authentication.
-PASS: Provide the password for the user account.
+- PASS: Provide the password for the user account.
-STAT: Get the number of messages and total size in the mailbox.
+- STAT: Get the number of messages and total size in the mailbox.
-LIST: Get a list of messages with their sizes.
+- LIST: Get a list of messages with their sizes.
-RETR: Retrieve a specific message.
+- RETR: Retrieve a specific message.
-DELE: Mark a specific message for deletion.
+- DELE: Mark a specific message for deletion.
-QUIT: End the session and optionally delete marked messages.
+- QUIT: End the session.

 ### SMTP (Simple Mail Transfer Protocol)

 SMTP is a protocol used to send emails from a client to a server or between servers.
 It is a text-based protocol, where one or more recipients of a message are specified, and the message text is transferred.
 SMTP commands include:

-HELO: Greet the server, identify the client.
+- HELO: Greet the server, identify the client.
-MAIL FROM: Specify the sender’s email address.
+- MAIL FROM: Specify the sender’s email address.
-RCPT TO: Specify the recipient’s email address.
+- RCPT TO: Specify the recipient’s email address.
-DATA: Start the transfer of the message content.
+- DATA: Start the transfer of the message content.
-QUIT: End the session.
+- QUIT: End the session.
-SMTP is designed for the reliable and efficient transmission of emails, primarily used for sending and routing messages across networks.